 To evaluate respondents' answers to the primary question "What are EFL learners' attitudes towards using mobile applications to develop English language speaking skills.
 The results demonstrate strong agreement among respondents that mobile applications encourage them to improve their speaking skills.
 Moreover, using mobile applications helps me learn new vocabulary for speaking English.
 Furthermore, the results show overwhelming agreement that mobile applications help respondents learn new vocabulary for speaking English.
 Also, the results show overwhelming agreement that mobile applications help respondents practice speaking English more.
 This indicates that EFL learner’ have positive attitudes towards using mobile applications to develop English language speaking skills.
 This analysis underscores the strong positive attitudes towards mobile applications for learning English, alongside the recognition of some barriers to their use.

-To evaluate respondents' answers to the primary question: What are the Mobile applications used to improve the speaking skills of EFL learners.
+To evaluate respondents' answers to the primary question: What are the Mobile applications used to improve the speaking skills of EFL learners?
 The results show overwhelming agreement that social media applications and video streaming applications help respondents improve their English-speaking skills.

-To assess the respondents' answers to the question: what is the students’ encouragement to use mobile phone applications.
-The results show overwhelming agreement that Mobile phone applications enhance collaborative learning models and assist respondents in developing their English-speaking skills
+To assess the respondents' answers to the question: what is the students’ encouragement to use mobile phone applications?
+The results show overwhelming agreement that Mobile phone applications enhance collaborative learning models and assist respondents in developing their English-speaking skills.

 To evaluate respondents' answers to the primary question: "What are the barriers obstructing EFL learners from using mobile applications?
 The results show that the risk of losing, misusing, or damaging devices creates obstacles to using mobile phone applications in the classroom for learning English.
 Ranking first overall, this highlights a major challenge in incorporating mobile applications into classroom learning for developing English-speaking skills.

-This research focused on role of mobile applications in developing English Language Learners’ speaking skills from perspectives of English Language Learners in a Middle Eastern university.
-It employed a descriptive method and used the questionnaire for data collecting the analysis of data revealed that: the use of mobile applications has many positive impacts on the development of speaking skills among English Language Learner.
+This research focused on the role of mobile applications in developing English Language Learners’ speaking skills from the perspectives of English Language Learners in a Middle Eastern university.
+It employed a descriptive method and used the questionnaire for data collection the analysis of data revealed that: the use of mobile applications has many positive impacts on the development of speaking skills among English Language Learners.
 It encourages them to speak English fluently.
 Moreover, it helps in learning new vocabulary for speaking English.
 Also, it allows students to interact with the educational content, without having any space barrier in the real world.
 It helps the learners to practice speaking English more.
 This indicates that EFL learners have positive attitudes towards using mobile applications to develop English language speaking skills.
 Furthermore, mobile applications enhance collaborative learning models and assist participants in developing their English-speaking skills.
 Most of the participants emphasized that the most effective mobile applications are social media applications and video streaming applications.
-Finally, the majority of the respondents agreed that the risk of losing, misusing, or damaging devices creates obstacles to using mobile phone applications in the classroom for learning process
+Finally, the majority of the respondents agreed that the risk of losing, misusing, or damaging devices creates obstacles to using mobile phone applications in the classroom for the learning process.

 Based on the findings of the study, the researcher recommended the following recommendations.